fannysarrazin/NP_point_sources_model/README.md

 #### *model_NP_emissions.py*

-Module containing functions to estimate domestic and industrial/commercial N and P gross and net emissions from wastewater at the spatial level for which the input data at available (i.e. urban and rural population data, protein data, detergent data, population connection data:
+Module containing functions to estimate domestic and industrial/commercial N and P gross and net emissions from wastewater at the spatial level for which the input data at available (i.e. urban and rural population data, protein data, detergent data, population connection data):

 - *domestic_nutrient_gross_emissions*: function to calculate N and P domestic gross human emissions corresponding to human excreta based on protein supply data.